-Name Default Description
+Name De- Description

+fault

 enabled true If true, all requests with gzip or deflate in the Accept-Encoding header will

 have their response entities compressed and requests with gzip or deflate in the

 Content-Encoding header will have their request entities decompressed.

 minimu- 256 All response entities under this size are not compressed.

 mEntity- bytes

 Size

-buffer- 8KiB The size of the buffer to use when compressing.
+bufferSize 8KiB The size of the buffer to use when compressing.

-Size

-exclude- [] The set of user agents to exclude from compression.

-dUserA-

-gents

 exclude- [] The set of user agent patterns to exclude from compression.

 dUserA-

 gentPat-

 terns

 com- Jetty's The list of mime types to compress.
 The default is all types apart the commonly known

-pressed- default image, video, audio and compressed types.
+pressed- de- image, video, audio and compressed types.

-Mime-
+Mime- fault

 Types

 included- Jetty's The list list of HTTP methods to compress.
 The default is to compress only GET responses.

-Methods default
+Methods de-

+fault

 deflate- -1 The compression level used for ZLIB deflation(compression).

 Compres-

 sionLevel

-gzip- true If true, then ZLIB deflation(compression) will be performed in the GZIP-compatible mode.

-Compati-

-bleDefla-

-tion

-gzipCom- true If true, then ZLIB inflation(decompression) will be performed in the GZIP-compatible
+gzipCom- true If true, then ZLIB inflation(decompression) will be performed in the GZIP-compatible mode.

-patibleIn- mode.
+patibleIn- -

 flation

-vary Accept- EVaduechifthe Vary header sent with responses that could be compressed.